dhurka3782/react-d-calendar/README.md

   <img src="./docs/assets/video-1.gif" alt="Demo GIF" width="90%" />
 </p>

-Explore the `react-d-calendar` library in action at [https://dhurka3782.github.io/react-d-calendar-demo](https://dhurka3782.github.io/react-d-calendar-demo).
+Explore the `react-d-calendar` library in action at [Live Demo](https://dhurka3782.github.io/react-d-calendar-demo).

 ---

 ## Features

-- **Fully Customizable**: Style and render every part of the calendar to match your application's design.
+- **Highly Customizable**: Tailor every aspect of the calendar (styles, rendering, and behavior) to fit your application's design system.
-- **Multiple Views**: Supports day, month, year, and decade views with smooth navigation.
+- **Multiple Views**: Supports day, month, year, and decade views with intuitive navigation.
-- **Range Selection**: Enable single-date or range selection for flexible use cases.
+- **Range Selection**: Offers single-date or range selection modes for flexible use cases.
-- **Accessible**: Built with ARIA support for screen readers and keyboard navigation.
+- **Accessibility (a11y)**: Built with ARIA labels, keyboard navigation, and screen reader support for an inclusive experience.
-- **Responsive Design**: Adapts seamlessly to different screen sizes, including mobile devices.
+- **Responsive Design**: Adapts effortlessly to various screen sizes, including mobile and tablet devices.
-- **Event Support**: Highlight holidays, events, or custom markers with ease.
+- **Event Management**: Easily highlight holidays, events, or custom markers with customizable styling.
-- **Theming**: Light, dark, or custom themes with CSS variable support.
+- **Theming**: Supports light, dark, and custom themes using CSS variables for consistent branding.
-- **Internationalization**: Locale support for date formatting and weekday labels.
+- **Internationalization**: Full locale support for date formatting and weekday labels.
+- **Performance Optimized**: Utilizes React memoization for efficient rendering and updates.

 ---